LGVProd/holbertonschool-shell/README.md

-This is the readme file
+This is a repository containing a handful of shell scripts, meant for practicing usage of the command line.